-- High Level: The selected data line outputs 3.3 V high level when the control source is turned on. - Low Level: The selected data line outputs low level signal (CMOS level) when the control source is turned on.
+- High Level: the selected data line outputs a 3.3 V high level when the output of the control source meets the preset trigger condition. - Low Level: the selected data line outputs a low level signal (CMOS level) when the output of the control source meets the preset trigger condition.

-12 Store and Recall
+Store and Recall 12